xfbs/PiL3/22IOLibrary/notes.markdown

 ---------------

 - Lua offers two different models for file manipulation
-- The *simple I/O model* does all it's operations on two current files: the standard input (*stdin*) and the standard output (*stdout*)
+- The *simple I/O model* does all its operations on two current files: the standard input (*stdin*) and the standard output (*stdout*)
 - By default, *stdin* and *stdout* are connected to the console